raspberrypilearning/flatgame/en/step_10.md

 You could animate some of the artwork to add movement to the flatgame.

 --- task ---
-Ddecide on which artwork you want to animate.
+Decide on which artwork you want to animate.

 Select the chosen artwork sprite and duplicate the costume.

-Move the new costume very slightly, this will be the next sequance in the animation
+Move the new costume very slightly, this will be the next sequence in the animation

 ![Screenshot of making sprite animation in Scratch editor](images/animate.png)
 --- /task ---